kariya/brainfuck-hp50g/README.md

 The purpose of this work is my exercise of learning ARM programming.

 Now I prototyped an JIT compiler successfully with a few brainf*ck code running.
-My aim was achhieved but I'll keep brushing it up.
+My aim was achieved but I'll keep brushing it up.

 ### Really JIT?
-The current version is a kind of 'compile-and-go' style compiler, but it shares a lot of ideas with JIT.
+The current version is a kind of 'compile-and-go' style compiler, but it shares a lot of ideas with JIT (dynamic code generation).
 It seems easy to make a trace-based JIT but it is questionable whether to get more speed.